leeboardtools/gnucashjgnash/readme.md

 	   the other account is an income account.
 The transaction is entered as two transactions:
         - A dividend transaction recording the income in the income account and the cash addition to the investment account.
         - A buy transaction recording the purchase of the shares from the investment account.

-	- Stock merges are not specifically handled as
+- Budgets are not supported.

 # Project Development Notes:
 Here are my notes on creating a new plugin for jGnash that can be developed and debugged from Eclipse.